dimitri-nicolo/calico/v2.3/usage/logs/configure-elastic.md

 - `tigera_secure_ee_audit_ee.<cluster name>.<date>`
 - `tigera_secure_ee_audit_kube.<cluster name>.<date>`

 Edit the cluster name by following this procedure.

-1. Edit the `tigera.cnx-manager.cluster-name` field in the `tigera-cnx-manager-config` ConfigMap.
-   This ConfigMap can be found in the `cnx-[etcd|kdd].yaml` manifest.

-1. Edit the `ELASTIC_INDEX_SUFFIX` field in the `tigera-fluentd-node` DaemonSet.
-This DaemonSet can be found in the `monitor-calico.yaml` manifest.
 The two values must match for
    {{site.prodname}} Manager to be able to read the correct logs from Elasticsearch.

+1. Edit the `tigera.cnx-manager.cluster-name` field in the `tigera-cnx-manager-config` ConfigMap.
+   This ConfigMap can be found in `cnx-[etcd|kdd].yaml`.

+1. Edit the `tigera.elasticsearch.cluster-name` field in `tigera-es-config` ConfigMap.
+This ConfigMap can be found in the `monitor-calico.yaml`.

+## Configuring retention periods for Elasticsearch logs

+{{site.prodname}} includes a [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html)
+deployment that deletes old indices.
+By default flow logs are removed after 7 days, and audit logs after 365 days.

+These time periods can be configured by editing the `tigera-es-config` ConfigMap, found in `monitor-calico.yaml`.

+If you don't wish to run Curator, you can delete the `tigera-es-curator` Deployment from `monitor-calico.yaml`.

 ## Configuring the operator created cluster